 I’ve been a long-time nay sayer to any sort of online password manager, citing mainly reasons of security, and I took upon myself to maintain a Google Docs spreadsheet with all my >=12 character passwords.
 Believe me, remembering random strings of ASCII is not an option.
 I’ve now discovered Mitto and consequently changed my tune on the issue.
 Let’s see what Mitto can do to improve your online experience.

 So what changed my mind?
 I wanted to start the new year with a clean cyberspace, so I went through online accounts, emails, folders, Twitter and even my WordPress installation.
 Then I realised that my spreadsheet was in disarray: old passwords, usernames missing, multiple entries for the same service.
 The sheer number of passwords made managing that spreadsheet too much work, and after all, I didn’t have missile launch codes to protect.
-I could live with a little bit of uncertainty – after all, it’s the giant cheesecake fallacy.
+I could live with a little bit of uncertainty – after all, it’s the.
 Even if they could access my passwords, why would they?

 Mitto is a web based service to help you manage your passwords by enabling you to use high-strength passwords for your online accounts without having to remember the actual string.
 Once inputted to its database, you can log into any of your websites with one click.
 Think of it like AutoComplete for your passwords, but with strong encryption, good security policy, and organisation tools.
 Don’t worry, the adding process is straightforward and it won’t take you more than 30 seconds for each service.
 They even provide a bookmarklet that let’s you add services directly from the login page – with one click.